The Kindness Rocks Project: International Drop a Rock Day

 International Drop a Rock Day is an unofficial holiday celebrated on July 3, in which people are encouraged to leave a painted rock in a public space.

-Reception
+Reception and environmental concerns

 Some parks have objected to people leaving painted rocks on their grounds, including the Texas Parks and Wildlife Department.
 Painted rocks were banned from several parks in the Marlborough region of New Zealand.
 Disneyland has banned painted rocks from entering the park and will confiscate them.
+These bans make reference to environmental and aesthetic clutter concerns that violate “leave no trace” policies.

+Rocks painted with acrylic paints represent a source of acrylic plastic pollution.
+Acrylic plastic is not readily biodegradable.